pjungwir/floatfile/README.md

 - Better durability as described above: separate file with the length of the array.
 Also fsync.

+- See if there are any performance gains from using compression like a typical column-store database.
+  Maybe even make it an option so people can compare results themselves.

 - Any hooks in `DROP DATABASE` so we can clean up files when it happens?
+Yes, make it an FDW or use the [`ProcessUtility_hook`](http://paquier.xyz/postgresql-2/hooks-in-postgres-super-superuser-restrictions/).

 Author
 ------